Why Does My Parlor Palm Have Yellow Leaves? (6 Causes)

 It is important to dilute all the fertilizer, leaving no fertilizer crystals behind.
 This will help your plant not become overfertilized.

-When you are fertilizing your parlor palm, it is important not to fertilize it too much throughout the year.
+When fertilizing your parlor palm, it is important not to fertilize it too much throughout the year.
 The palm itself does not require fertilizer like other plants.
+So, if you fertilize it, only do so once or twice in the growing period throughout spring and summer.

 How to Fix Overfertilization

-If you have overfertilized your parlor palm, you should replace the soil with new soil and not fertilize it again.
+If you have overfertilized your parlor palm, replace the soil with new soil and not fertilize it again.
+Wait until the next growing period, until it is time to fertilize your palm tree.

 4. Nutrient Deficiency

-To help your parlor palm stay green, it is important to see if your plant has appropriate levels of nitrogen, manganese, and magnesium.
+If your parlor palm’s leaves are yellowing, this may be due to a lack of its essential nutrients.
+To help your parlor palm stay green, it is crucial to see if your plant has appropriate nitrogen, manganese, and magnesium levels.

 All of these chemicals and nutrients are found in fertilizer.